Stanley Cooler Review

 Overall Rating –

-The small lineup of Stanley Coolers (the Adventure and Heritage Series) stick true to the storied reputation of Stanley.
-The ice life is quite good and build quality (outside of some potential issues with the lid and latch system) is above average.
+The small lineup of Stanley Coolers (the Adventure and Heritage Series) stays true to the storied reputation of Stanley.
+The ice life is quite good and the build quality (outside of some potential issues with the lid and latch system) is above average.
 And for those who want to incorporate your Stanley Bottle into your lunch ice chest, these are the perfect solution.
 But they will cost a bit more than most lunch-oriented ice chests on the market.